facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color("red").mix(Color("blue"))
 ```

-The `mix` method will mix the two colors in the color space of the color calling the method.
-If needed, a different
+The `mix` method will mix the two colors in the CIELAB color space by default.
+If needed, a different color space can be
-color space can be specified with the `space` parameter.
+specified with the `space` parameter.
 Notice below that this creates a different color.
+The results of mixing in a
-The results of mixing in a different color space may be more desirable as color mixing may be more natural.
+different color space may be more desirable as color mixing may be more natural.

 ```{.color fit}
 Color("red").mix(Color("blue"), space="lch")